apache/incubator-kie-tools/packages/kie-sandbox-accelerator-quarkus/README.md

 # @kie-tools/kie-sandbox-accelerator-quarkus

-This package contains the source code of a KIE Sandbox accelerator for Quarkus projects.
-It serves as a template which users can apply on top of their models on KIE Sandbox to have an executable project.
+This package contains the source code of a KIE Sandbox Accelerator for Quarkus projects.

+---

+See:

+- [ARCHITECTURE.md](./ARCHITECTURE.md) for more details on how it's implemented; and
+- [DEV.md](./DEV.md) for details on how to develop it.

 ---